patternfly/patternfly-elements/.changeset/giant-goats-swim.md

 "@patternfly/pfe-tabs": patch
 ---

-Fixed `<pfe-tabs>` CSS imports, typo caused issue with child repository having incorrect styles
+Fixed `<pfe-tabs>` CSS imports and a typo that caused an issue with the child repository having incorrect styles